GLOBAL MARKETS-Stocks slip on Europe fears, Spain yields jump

 International lenders are at loggerheads over how to solve the crisis in Greece, threatening more trouble for the euro zone as the International Monetary Fund demands European governments write off some of the Greek debt they hold.

-Crude oil prices fell more than 1 percent before paring some losses, and U.S. stocks followed European shares lower, though not as sharply.
-Stocks in the euro zone suffered their worst session in two months.
+Crude oil prices fell more than 1 percent, and stocks on Wall Street followed European shares lower, though not as sharply.
+Stocks in the euro zone suffered their worst session in two months, while government debt rose in a safe-haven bid.

 “Things are bumpy again in Europe.
-You are seeing more tension there,” driving the bond rally, said Eric Green, global head of rates and FX research and strategy with TD Securities in New York.
+You are seeing more tension there,” which has driven a rally in bonds, said Eric Green, global head of rates and FX research and strategy with TD Securities in New York.

 Yields on Spain’s 10-year bond topped 6 percent for the first time in a week, while U.S. government debt prices rose for an eighth straight session.
 Reluctance by Spain to ask for aid could prolong the euro zone debt crisis.

-“As if insulted by all the attention that Spanish protesters were getting, Greek citizens held a protest of their own,” said Neal Gilbert, market strategist at GFT in Grand Rapids, Michigan.
+“As if insulted by all the attention that Spanish protesters were getting, Greek citizens held a protest of their own as well,” said Neal Gilbert, market strategist at GFT in Grand Rapids, Michigan.
 “All of this uncertainty is causing investors to head for the exits and scramble for some safe-haven assets, propping up the U.S. dollar.”

 Traders and investors active in the market realize that despite reduced risks, the ECB’s bond-buying program does not resolve all the problems in the euro zone, analysts said.